 A balance kite that works in real conditions

-- Predictable pull through the power zone
+- More consistent pull through the power zone

-- Smooth delivery without sudden spikes
+- Smoother delivery with fewer spikes

 - Forgiving when timing isn’t perfect

-- Works across freeride, freestyle, and waves
+- Works across freeride, boosting, and wave riding

 Performance